Socket Programming in C

 }

-This version of the Client/Server actually works (a lot of the time) but obviously has a couple of major issues.
+This version of the Client/Server works (a lot of the time) but has a couple of significant issues.

 Checking Error Codes

-If the calls to socket(), bind(), listen() or connect() fail then we have a catastrophic error any further actions will also fail.
-A few of the error codes generated by these functions can potentially be recovered from but most are programming error or permission failure as a result a human readable message with application termination is an acceptable solution (at this point).
+If the calls to socket(), bind(), listen(), or connect() fail, we have a catastrophic error; any further actions will also fail.
+A few of the error codes generated by these functions can potentially be recovered from, but most are programming errors or permission failures.
+As a result, a human-readable message with application termination is an acceptable solution (at this point).

-Note: When these functions don't succeed they set the global variable errno which can be translated into a human readable string with strerror().
-So the simplest solution is to generate an appropriate error message for the user and terminate the application.
+Note: When these functions fail, they set the global variable errno, which can be translated into a human-readable string with strerror().
+Thus, the simplest solution is to generate an appropriate error message for the user and terminate the application.

 Socket Validation